michaelstiefel/DataEngineer_CapstoneProject/README.md

 - wordcount.txt

 The 200 hundred most often used English words and how often they have been used.

 - wordcount_pyspark.py

 This file creates the wordcount of the 200 hundred most often used English words.

+## Data dictionary

+The ETL pipeline creates three spark dataframes Tweets, Users and Events (not strictly in STAR format but useful for the later applications).

+The variables in the Spark dataframes are:

+Tweets:

+- tweet_id
+- tweet_created_at
+- tweet_lang
+- tweet_text
+- tweet_extended_text
+- quoted_status_text
+- quoted_status_extended_text
+- user_id
+- retweeted_user_id
+- quoted_user_id

+User:

+- user_id
+- user_created_at
+- user_screen_name
+- user_verified
+- user_description
+- user_followers_count
+- user_friends_count (i.e. this twitter user is following # users on Twitter ("friends"))

+Events:

+- date
+- type
+- speakers

 ## How to use this repository

 1. Add AWS access keys and secrets as well as the bucket information and e-mail to the .cfg file
-2. Run read_monetary_policy_decisions.py locally to scrape dates for the monetary policy decision dates from the ecb website
+2. (Optional) Run read_monetary_policy_decisions.py locally to scrape dates for the monetary policy decision dates from the ecb website
-3. Run create_monetary_event database which creates a data set from the monetary policy decision dates and speeches from ecb council members
+3. (Optional) Run create_monetary_event database which creates a data set from the monetary policy decision dates and speeches from ecb council members
 4. Create EMR cluster on it, copy etl_pyspark.py and the cfg. file onto the cluster
-5. Run etl_pyspark.py on cluster
+5. Run etl_pyspark.py on cluster.
+This creates the parquet files.
+6. (Optional) Run wordcount_pyspark.py or timeline_pyspark.py to create the intermediary output files.

 ## Basic analysis